mdda/deep-learning-workshop/ideas.md

 maincard_10920 :: Machine Learning Open Source Software 2018: Sustainable communities https://2018.mloss.org/cfp/
   # Submission deadline: September 30, 2018, 11:59 pm UTC (in 17 days)
-  (Extended) submission deadline: 8 October 2018
+  (Extended) Submission Deadline: October 8, 2018, 11:59 pm UTC

   Previous : https://mloss.org/workshop/icml15/
     2. ML related projects : As the theme for this year is open ecosystems, projects of a more general nature such as software